 "It’s frustrating because you have to wait for somebody to have time to come do the repairs," said Roberts.
 "So I haven’t had anything done at my house yet."

-A number of officials have recently visited the Panhandle, including a stop by Gov. Ron DeSantis.
-Roberts appreciates that.
-But, she said, the Florida Legislature moves slow and that can be disheartening.
+A number of officials have recently visited the Panhandle, including Gov. Ron DeSantis.
+Roberts appreciates that, but, she said, the Florida Legislature moves slow and that can be disheartening.

 “At least you feel like you’re not forgotten," said Roberts.